quarkslab/crypto-condor/CONTRIBUTING.md

 ### Protobuf

-We use [protobuf](https://protobuf.dev/) to store test vectors that have to be parser, such as NIST's `.rsp` files.
+We use [protobuf](https://protobuf.dev/) to store test vectors.
 Protobuf uses `.proto` files that describe the message (in our case the vectors).
 These are then compiled with `protoc` to Python classes.
 For type-checking and adding docstrings to these classes, we use [mypy-protobuf](https://github.com/nipunn1313/mypy-protobuf), which creates `.pyi` files when compiling with `protoc`.